silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 <ol>
 <li>
 Create a list of Turing machine instructions (i.e. a program) for subtracting one from a number.
-Test your instructions using 4 as input and again using 100.
+Test your program using 4 as input and again using 100.
 Now try subtracting 1 from 0.
 What will happen?
 Think about different ways you might avoid this problem.
 </li>